 If you look at the analytics, mobile commerce is getting massive results during this season.
 Be prepared for it.

 According to the Adobe Digital Insights report 2016

-- The distribution of website visitors during November and December for desktop computers, smartphones, tablets was 50-41-9 percents respectively.
+- The distribution of website visitors during November and December for desktop computers, smartphones, and tablets was 50-41-9 percent respectively.

 - 69% of sales made over those couple of months took place on desktop computers, 21% were on smartphones, and the least 10% were on tablets.

-While the smartphones & tablets weren’t the leading sources of sales or the tools most visitors made their online purchases through, they still greatly contributed to the massive success of last year’s e-Commerce spending.
+While smartphones and tablets weren’t the leading sources of sales or the tools most visitors made their online purchases through, they still greatly contributed to the massive success of last year’s e-Commerce spending.